iterative/dvc.org/content/docs/command-reference/get.md

-The `path` argument is used to specify the location of the target to download within the source repository at `url`. `path` can specify any file or directory in the source repo, either tracked by DVC (including paths inside tracked directories), or by Git.
+The `path` argument is used to specify the location of the target to download within the source repository at `url`. `path` can specify any file or directory in the source repo, either tracked by DVC (including paths inside tracked directories) or by Git.
 Note that DVC-tracked targets should be found in a `dvc.yaml` or `.dvc` file of the project.

 ⚠️ The project should have a default